hindu-comm/weblogs/manasataramgini/2015/09/2015-09-18_the-social-phantasmagorical-and-historical-journey.md

 while emptying their gall-bladders on us āstika claiming that we wiped out the shrines of the nāstika-s.”.
 Just then they passed a side door and Varoli pointing to the lintel with a triad of nagna ford-makers
-said: “Well, here we can see who really busted the nāstika prāsāda-s\!”.
+said: “Well, here we can see who really busted the nāstika prāsāda-s!”.
 At another place Jhilleeka sighted a panel of the incarnations of Viṣṇu, while Vrishchika sighted a Vināyaka and Skanda, all plastered into elements of the masjid.